Lumpectomy – The Procedure

 Radio-opaque clip during a needle biopsy

-A core needle biopsy is usually used to diagnose breast cancer.
+Most often, a core needle biopsy is used to diagnose breast cancer.
 It removes a small amount of tumor tissue.

-Later, during a lumpectomy, the surgeon uses the clip, along with the wire or radioactive seed, as guide to find and remove the tumor.
+Later, during a lumpectomy, the surgeon uses the clip, along with the wire, radioactive seed or other marker, as guide to find and remove the tumor.
 The clip is usually removed during the surgery.

 Assessing margins (Was the entire tumor removed?)